BinaryMuse/michelletilley-blog/_posts/2011-04-18-give-your-javascript-a-coffee-infused-backbone.md

 description: Learn how to utilize CoffeeScript and Backbone.js to clean up your JavaScript spaghetti.
 ---

 Recently I was working on a little [demo web app](https://github.com/BinaryMuse/wow-realm-status-js) that involved completely client-side code.
-My JavaScript-fu isn't the greatest; in fact, you might say that I know jQuery, not JavaScript (and even that's pushing it).
-I've done a bit of Node.js recently, but other than that, I'm pretty wet behind the JavaScript ears.
+My JavaScript-fu is the weaker of my multi-lingual toolbox, although I've been working on it more recently (with more client-side experiments, such as this one, as well as projects in Node.js).
 Anyway, the first time through the code, I ended up with what was essentially [a bunch of jQuery statements](https://github.com/BinaryMuse/wow-realm-status-js/blob/f34e70dbace182df4b3cc83fd2f9d663e3031123/js/app.js#files) strewn about.
 It worked, but it wasn't really very pretty.
 I decided that it was time that I learn how to do something about it.
 I ended up with two neat tools: **CoffeeScript** and **Backbone**.

 CoffeeScript
 ============